kumu/docs/enterprise/single-sign-on.md

 Single sign-on allows users to sign into your Kumu Enterprise instance using your existing SAML 2.0 identity provider.

-To configure SSO for your Enterprise instance, please log into your Kumu instance using your admin account at https://example.kumuenterprise.com/enterprise/admin/settings

 Here are a few links to the documentation for common providers:
   - [Microsoft Azure](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications)
   - [Google Suite](https://support.google.com/a/answer/6087519?hl=en)